rpellerin/dotfiles/README.md

 ## 8. Thunderbird

 Before opening it up, to restore all email accounts, preferences and emails, you can import the directory `~/.thunderbird` from another computer.
-In the Settings, General > Config Editor\_, set `rss.show.content-base` to 1 so that RSS feeds opened in a new tab will always show summaries instead of loading the full web page.
+In the Settings, General > Config Editor, set `rss.show.content-base` to 1 so that RSS feeds opened in a new tab will always show summaries instead of loading the full web page.

 To connect it to your Google address book, add a new CardDAV Address Book, and use this URL: `https://www.googleapis.com/carddav/v1/principals/USERNAME@gmail.com/lists/default/`